 - Intuitive and user-friendly teaching and programming of cobots

-The concept of cobots, or ‘intelligent assist devices’ emerged in the mid-1990s from research projects and companies in the automotive industry, where cobots provided the power to move heavy objects under human control through direct interfaces.
+The concept of cobots, or “intelligent assist devices,” emerged from research projects and companies in the automotive industry, where cobots provided the power to move heavy objects under human control through direct interfaces.
 These systems ensured safe use of the cobots’ assistive capabilities.
 Over the years, cobots have been developed to perform tasks including:

 In conventional industry automation, robots must be separated from physical human contact to ensure reliable functionality without causing physical harm to human operators.
 In these systems, robots operate in entirely human-free zones or within cages.

 Constraining robots to cages limits their capabilities.
 Current markets demand reduced lead times and mass customization.
 These demands have stimulated interest in flexible and multipurpose manufacturing systems through human and robot collaborations that do not endanger workers.
 In flexible and collaborative automation, cobots augment and enhance human capabilities with strength, precision, and data analytic capabilities that add value for the cobot end-users.
 Cobot development aims for:

 - Coexistence — shared workspace with human workers to optimize a process

 - Collaboration — flexible automation for various tasks with human engagement